techiediaries/techiediaries/_posts/2020/angular/2020-01-09-angular-9-tutorial-and-example.md

 The server will be running at the `http://localhost:4200` address.

-## Angular 9 Tutorial, Step 3 - Understanding Angular Modules & Components
+##    Step 3 - Understanding Angular Modules & Components

 Angular adheres to the **modular** and **component-based** architectures.